 “It takes building a great team to do something special.
 I understand that.
 I don’t take this moment that I’m in for granted because it took all those times for me to go through here in Cleveland to achieve something special.
 Cleveland’s never in the rearview, but it’s definitely something I look back to to remember what it takes to be a champion.”

-Irving proved to be more than a bright spot for the Cavs after they selected Dion Waiters and Anthony Bennett with the next two top-5 draft picks.
-He played with teams whose next-highest scorers were Antawn Jamison with 17.2 points per game in 2011 and Waiters with 14.7 in 2012 and 15.9 in 2013, winning Rookie of the Year in 2011 and two more All Star selections before now-Los Angeles Lakers forward LeBron James’s return.
-Irving’s production still didn’t drop when James returned to Cleveland and Love was traded to the Cavaliers for Bennett and Kansas forward Andrew Wiggins, scoring 27.1 points in the seven games of the Cavs finals run.
+Irving proved to be more than a bright spot for the Cavs after they selected Dion Waiters and Anthony Bennett with the following two top-5 draft picks.
+He played with teams whose next-highest scorers were Antawn Jamison with 17.2 points per game in 2011 and Waiters with 14.7 in 2012 and 15.9 in 2013, winning Rookie of the Year in 2011 and two more All-Star selections before now-Los Angeles Lakers forward LeBron James’s return.
+Irving’s production still didn’t drop when James returned to Cleveland and Love was traded to the Cavaliers for Bennett and Kansas forward Andrew Wiggins, scoring 27.1 points in the seven games of the Cavs’ finals run.

-Though not near the top of any Cavaliers statistical categories, Irving still ranks in the top ten of over 20 different all-time Cavs categories, according to Basketball Reference.
+Though not near the top of any Cavaliers’ statistical categories, Irving still ranks in the top ten of over 20 all-time Cavs categories, according to Basketball Reference.
 He ranks eighth all-time in field goals made for the Cavaliers and in total points scored, beating out Nance in both categories.

-He may have matched some of the more common aspects of a Cavs jersey retiree, but it could be Irving’s controversies on and off the court and willingness to stick with the Cavs that could prove to be the most damaging for his Cavaliers legacy.
+He may have matched some of the more common aspects of a Cavs jersey retiree, but Irving’s controversies on and off the court and willingness to stick with the Cavs could prove to be the most damaging for his Cavaliers legacy.